icepeng/javascript-testing-best-practices/readme-ko.md

 ```

-### :thumbsdown: Anti-Pattern Example: Mocking the reality with shallow rendering
+### :thumbsdown: 안티패턴 예제: Mocking the reality with shallow rendering
 ```javascript

 test('Shallow/mocked approach: When clicked to show filters, filters are displayed', () => {